Using gnrnd4 on a PC

 Figure 10

-Then we double click on that file name, shown in Figure 10a,
+Then we double click on that file name

 in order to open our RStudio session.